Syria forces hold hundreds in Latakia sports stadium

 CHORUS OF CONDEMNATION

-Assad had sought to improve his image internationally in recent years by emphasising economic reforms, engaging in peace talks with Israel and accepting Western overtures to lessen his isolation in return for cooperating on Lebanon and Iraq.
+Assad had sought to improve his image internationally in the last years by emphasizing economic reforms, engaging in peace talks with Israel and accepting Western overtures to lessen his isolation in return for cooperating on Lebanon and Iraq.

-But he also strengthened ties with Iran and the Lebanese Shi'ite guerrilla group Hezbollah, his two remaining solid allies, to the disquiet of Syria's Sunni Muslim population.
+But he has also strengthened ties with Iran's clerical rulers and the militant Lebanese Shi'ite guerrilla group Hezbollah, his two remaining solid allies, to the disquiet of Syria's Sunni Muslim population.

+Some Palestinians in Syria have even joined the demonstrations, although Assad hosts Hamas's exiled leaders and other Palestinian militant groups.

 Assad's crackdown has caused a chorus of international condemnation.
 "The bloodshed has to stop, first and foremost," Turkish Foreign Minister Ahmet Davutoglu said.
 "If the operations continue in Syria and the operations become a regional problem Turkey can naturally not remain indifferent."

-Citing witnesses in Latakia, the Syrian Observatory for Human Rights said a force of around 700 security personnel fanned across the al-Raml district, with houses demolished there "on the pretext they lacked construction permits."

-"The Sports City's stadiums are serving to house refugees and prevent them from fleeing outside Latakia, and as we have seen in other cities that were assaulted, as a detention centre," Observatory Director Rami Abdelrahman told Reuters.

-The Syrian Revolution Coordinating Union, an activists' group, said Assad's forces killed two people in Latakia -- a woman called Badriya al-Najjar and a 28-year-old Palestinian refugee -- bringing the death toll to 38 in five days.
+The Local Coordination Committees said Assad's forces killed at least two people in Latakia on Tuesday, including 13-year-old Mohammad Shohan, hit by sniper fire in the impoverished al-Raml al-Filistini area, bringing the death toll to 36 in four days.

+The activists' group said the death toll was probably higher, but roadblocks and disrupted communications made it hard to gather information on casualties in the stricken city.

+Assad, who inherited power in 2000 from his father, clearly believes overwhelming force will extinguish calls for the dismantling of the police state and the Assad clan's power monopoly, free elections and an end to corruption.